Chasselas Grape Variety: A Swiss Prodigy

 The choice of vessel is always paramount when making saline whites.
 Old oak vats are still widely used in parts of Europe, although stainless steel is winning the PR war.
 It is sterile, easy to clean, and can control the temperature with minute precision.
 All these factors help the winemaker produce a balanced and fruit-driven wine from Chasselas – higher temperatures can burn out the fruity esters and other aromatic compounds in the fermenting wine.

 The wine may then be filtered and cold-stabilized before bottling.
-In many cases, producers argue that there is nothing gained by keeping Chasselas in tank.
+In many cases, producers argue that keeping Chasselas in tank does not gain them anything.
 They seek freshness and verve with this variety rather than power and concentration.
 However, lees stirring is practiced on certain cuvées if the winemaker feels it will benefit from the enhanced richness and mouthfeel.
 A splendid white will emerge if they manage to get the balance right between structure and fruit.

 Savoir-Faire